MtGambelOak/MountGambelOak/README.md

 ### Holiday & seasonal flourishes
 - `HolidaySchedule` (in `holiday-shared.js`) drives emoji, accent, and trivia schedules.
 Extend `HOLIDAY_RANGES` or `HOLIDAY_FACTS` to add celebrations.
 - `holiday-init.js`, `holiday.js`, and `holiday-trivia.js` react to that schedule to refresh the favicon, footer emoji, and trivia section.
-- The GitHub Action runs nightly to regenerate the favicon automatically; run the Node script locally if you want instant updates.
+- The GitHub Action runs nightly to regenerate the favicon automatically; a cron job runs on the host machine to update the favicon for local development to keep it in sync with production.

 ---